evanf01/evanf01.github.io/README.md

 # evanf01.github.io
 cheems is funny

-But this project was actually just a concept for hosting a website under my own domain, more of a prrof of concept if you will.
+But this project was actually just a concept for hosting a website under my own domain, more of a proof of concept if you will.